A CEO and I were debating whether amount of time spent with a customer is a measure of the quality of the customer interaction.

 There are many techniques to accomplishing these.
 The specific ones we use depends on the situation.

-For problem discovery, a series of 1-on-1 interviews is best.
+For problem discovery, onsite customer visits or a series of 1-on-1 interviews are best.
 These take time.
 45-60 minutes an interview across 10, 20, 50 customers, for example.
 An onsite visit takes time to schedule and could be 2 hours or 20 minutes depending on the customer’s availability and how deep one wants to immerse oneself into the customer’s world.

 For solution hypothesis testing, it can vary.

 If I’m validating a mockup of a potential solution the customer has never seen before, a 20-60 min interview may be needed.